Revised August, 2021.

 Turkey still dominates the world hazelnut industry, generally producing about 75 percent of the world's total.
 However, recent weather and disease issues affecting Turkey’s crops have increased demand from the United States.
-(FAO 2015).
+Additionally, Hazelnut export from the USA is increasing competition with probable higher Italian export.
+As the hazelnut production of the U.S. comes from Oregon, this region has been very efficient in setting hazelnut prices.
+(FAO 2020).

 Hazelnuts are often featured in chocolate truffles or ground into meal and used as flour in cakes, cookies and breads.